kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 ---
 AJAX has advanced a lot since [Jesse James Garrett defined it 2005](adaptivepath.com/ideas/ajax-new-approach-web-applications/ "Read Jesse James Garrett original ‘AJAX' article").
 It's defined a way to create robust web applications and helped turn JavaScript into one of the world's most popular web programming languages.

-Many new developers (as well as few intermediate ones) struggle to learn AJAX and are also not aware of how it's progressed inside the jQuery library.
+Many new developers (as well as a few intermediate ones) struggle to learn AJAX and are also not aware of how it's progressed inside the jQuery library.
 This guide was written with those developers and jQuery progressions in mind.
 <h2 style="clear:both;">Table of Contents</h2>
   <ol>
     <li><a href="#how-code-examples-works">How the code examples work</li>